 Sugary Beverage Consumption

 Many studies show sugary beverages to be a contributing factor to childhood obesity.
-Children drink sugary beverages quickly, and because they are not filling, children often drink more than one, or they eat more food calories.
+Kids drink sugary beverages quickly, and because they are not filling, they often drink more than one, or they eat more food calories.

 According to one study, the odds of a child becoming obese increased 60% with each additional 12-ounce soda he or she drank each day.
 A 12-ounce can of soda contains between 39 and 41 grams of sugar, around 10 teaspoons.
 Drinking sugar causes an immediate spike in blood glucose levels, making the pancreas produce tons of insulin to handle this rush.
 Excess insulin is immediately stored as fat.